Tarunsharma-20/Amazon_Ecommerce_Sales_Analysis/README.md

 - This dashboard is divided into three sections as Overview, Products and Product view.

  ### Data Source
-Sales Data : The dataset are used for this analysis is the "Amazon Sale Report - YT.xlsx", "amazon-fashion - YT.csv",which includes essential attributes such as product name, product image URL, price, units sold, item details, city, country, state, and other pertinent information.
+Sales Data: The datasets used for this analysis are "Amazon Sale Report - YT.xlsx" and "Amazon-fashion - YT.csv," which include essential attributes such as product name, product image URL, price, units sold, item details, city, country, state, and other pertinent information from April 2022 to June 2022.

 ### Tools Used